sangioai/study-friend/README.md

 # ⎷ TODO

-A brief and incomplete list of things to do or fix in this extension:
+A brief and incomplete list of things to do or fix in this project:
 - [x] MLX support
 - [x] CUDA support
 - [x] 🤗Transformers integration